Caring for Your Own Dead

 Part 5 — Final Preparations (8min) includes casketing or wrapping in a shroud

-We Did it For Love
+We Did it For Love -A personal story shared by a member

 In the past 4 years I have been in charge of burying both of my parents, a very close friend who had almost no family, and my mother-in-law.
 My brother made a simple wood casket for my dad.... [continued],

-https://fcaga.org/ceremonies/home-funerals-about/home-funeral-videos/ Videos of other peoples home funerals
+https://fcaga.org/ceremonies/home-funerals-about/home-funeral-videos/ Videos of home funerals

-Exemption from Licensure (from Utah State Funeral Licensure Act): You!
+Exempt from Licensure (from Utah State Funeral Licensure Act): You!

 Crossings: Caring for Our Own at Death crossings.net At the top of their Resources page there is a link to a really good document on preparing a body.